-5.1 Where a Member in Public Practice is making a determination as toconsidering agreeing with a Client-the type of Valuation Service that the Client wishes to use to satisfy their is appropriate for a Client's or Employer's needs needs in a particular circumstance, the Member should take into account discuss with the Client the context for which the Valuation Report is to be prepared, the economic circumstances of the Client, and the extent of reliance that the users are likely to place on the conclusions expressed by the Member, and that the Client is ultimately responsible for the selection of the type of Valuation Service.
+5.1 Where a Member in Public Practice is agreeing with a Client the type of Valuation Service that the Client wishes to use to satisfy their needs in a particular circumstance, the Member should discuss with the Client the context for which the Valuation Report is to be prepared, the circumstances of the Client, the extent of reliance that the users are likely to place on the conclusions expressed by the Member, and that the Client is ultimately responsible for the selection of the type of Valuation Service.

-5.2 The following table provides examples that may be relevant to assist consider in assessing the appropriateness and reasonableness of a Valuation Service within various each of these contexts.
-The ultimate choice of the type of Valuation Service is a and the responsibility of the Client; having regard to the circumstances under which the Valuation Services are commissioned.
+5.2 The following table provides examples that may be relevant to consider in assessing the appropriateness and reasonableness of a Valuation Service within each of these contexts.
+The ultimate choice of the type of Valuation Service is a and the responsibility of the Client; having regard to the circumstances under which the Valuation Service is commissioned.

-Type of Valuation Service Context Valuation Limited Scope Valuation Calculation Evidence in dispute or litigation Suitable May be suitable Likely not suitable Assessment of litigation Suitable May be suitable May be suitable Tax purposes (outside of litigation) Suitable May be suitable Likely not suitable Shareholder agreement Suitable May be suitable May be suitable Estate succession planning Suitable May be suitable May be suitable Market transaction Suitable May be suitable May Likely notbe suitable Financial reporting Suitable May be suitable May be suitable Independent Expert's Report Suitable Likely not suitable Likely not suitable
+Type of Valuation Service Context Valuation Limited Scope Valuation Calculation Evidence in dispute or litigation Suitable May be suitable Likely not suitable Assessment of litigation Suitable May be suitable May be suitable Tax purposes (outside of litigation) Suitable May be suitable Likely not suitable Shareholder agreement Suitable May be suitable May be suitable Estate succession planning Suitable May be suitable May be suitable Market transaction Suitable May be suitable Likely not suitable Financial reporting Suitable May be suitable May be suitable Independent Expert's Report Suitable Likely not suitable Likely not suitable